weidenfreak/vim_config/KEYS_AND_FUNCTIONS.markdown

 :BufOnly : Close all but the current buffer

+:DiffOrig : Shows the changes made to the urrent (unsaved) buffer

 # Textobject #
 ar / ir : a ruby def ... end, class ... end module ... end block (ar = incl. scope, ir = excluding scope)